Potenji River

-The river's headwaters are located at the municipality of Cerro Corá and its mouth is located at the city of Natal, where it discharges into the Atlantic Ocean.
+The river's headwaters are located in Serra de Santana at the municipality of Cerro Corá and its mouth is located at the city of Natal, where it discharges into the Atlantic Ocean.
+Forte dos Reis Magos, founded in 1599, is built at the right bank of the river at its mouth.

 In Natal, the river marks the division between the North Region and the rest of the city.